harris-jacob/toy-mailer/README.md

 ## [SendGrid](https://sendgrid.com/)

 Actually sending emails requires a mail server which is not a trivial thing to setup (I don't even know if its possible for the average person/company) so we are beholden to third party services like AWS SES, mailgun, mailjet & SendGrid.
-Any of these will do in practise, I just chose SendGrid because they had a node package (so no SMTP), their startup process was straightforward and, most importantly, they had a free tier (100 emails per month).
+Any of these will do in practice, I just chose SendGrid because they had a node package (so no SMTP), their startup process was straightforward and, most importantly, they had a free tier (100 emails per month).

 ## project-structure